visionik/vContext/vAgenda-extension-playbooks.md

 - **Recommended**: Extension 10 (Version Control & Sync)

 Notes:
-- If Extension 10 is present, ACE patching can use `baseDocumentSequence` (document `sequence`) for optimistic concurrency.
+- If Extension 10 is present, playbook patching can use `baseDocumentSequence` (document `sequence`) for optimistic concurrency.

 ## Machine-verifiable schema (JSON)

-The ACE extension schema is provided at `schemas/vagenda-extension-ace.schema.json`.
+The playbooks extension schema is provided at `schemas/vagenda-extension-playbooks.schema.json`.

 ## Data model